merivale/victor/README.md

 The boolean argument this pivot takes indicates whether or not the condition as a whole is *ongoing*; when set to true, this introduces the participle form `"being"` immediately after the finite form as determined by the object.

 If there is an English condition comprising nothing other than the `Be` pivot, then it is the condition of existence; as in the standard translation of Descartes' famous claim, `"I think, therefore I am"`.
-For what it's worth, I find it hard to read this message into sentences like `"We are"` or `"They are"`.
-Such semi-sentences seem to demand the response, *are what?* And so I am tempted to say that there is no English condition comprising the `Be` pivot on its own, and that the proper translation of Descartes is `"... therefore I exist"`.
+For what it's worth, I find it hard to interpret sentences like `"We are"` or `"They are"` as encoding existential claims.
+Such semi-sentences seem to me to demand the response, *are what?* And so I am tempted to say that there is no English condition comprising the `Be` pivot on its own, and that the proper translation of Descartes is `"... therefore I exist"`.
 But my intuition is not shared by all English speakers, and I needn't insist on the point.

 At any rate, there are certainly plenty of English conditions built with the `Be` pivot and a counter.
 When the counter is a property, the condition is that of having that property: